Sierra-Codes/explain-my-pain/backend/README.md

 # Explain My Pain 🩺🧠

-**Explain My Pain** is a patient-centered web app that uses natural language processing (NLP) to analyze metaphorical descriptions of chronic pelvic pain—particularly in endometriosis.
+**Explain My Pain** is a patient-centered web app that uses natural language processing (NLP) to analyze metaphorical descriptions of chronic pelvic pain, particularly in endometriosis.
 It transforms free-text pain descriptions into structured summaries to support doctor–patient communication, clinical understanding, and research into figurative language in healthcare.

 ---